 Embrace change, stay cyber-safe

-While change can feel uncomfortable at first, approaching it with a positive mindset turns challenges into opportunities.
-However, cybersecurity should remain a top priority during these transitions.
+While it may initially feel uncomfortable, embracing change with a positive mindset turns challenges into opportunities.
+However, cybersecurity should remain a top priority throughout these transitions.

 Hackers thrive on confusion, distractions, and weak security.
 By staying informed, cautious, and proactive, you can help safeguard your business and yourself from cyber threats.
 Remember: Change isn’t happening to you; it’s happening for you.
 Stay alert, stay secure, and seize the opportunities ahead.